andrewzn69/emacs/README.md

 # emacs

-A personal Emacs config with evil, org, magit, gruvbox, JetBrains Mono and a dashboard start screen.
+A personal Emacs config with evil, org, magit, gruvbox, JetBrainsMono Nerd Font and a dashboard start screen.
 It runs on Linux, macOS, Windows and NixOS, and nothing needs admin rights.

 ## Requirements